adama-wzr/PixelBasedPermeability/README.md

 ## Documentation

-The publication (upcoming) is an excellent source of basic information on the formulation and validation.
+The publication is an excellent source of basic information on the formulation and validation.
 The documentation pdf is a more in-depth source on the mathematical formulation and code implementation, while also providing technical insight on how to run and modify the code included in this repository.
-The documentation for the image generation and permeability code are separate documents, but both of them can be found [here](https://github.com/adama-wzr/PixelBasedPermeability/tree/main/Documentation).
+The documentation for the image generation and permeability code are separate documents, and both of them can be found [here](https://github.com/adama-wzr/PixelBasedPermeability/tree/main/Documentation).

 ## Acknowledgements